The Know How You Need & the Tools to Get You There... Get Certified >

 • P. Pick What You Use

-Step 3 on How to Overcome Fear and Resistance to Feedback – L. Learning Balance
+Step 3 L. Learning Balance

-Not only was I getting a lot more feedback than ever before, I thought I needed to change and do something about every bit of feedback I received!
-But so much of the feedback was confusing and ‘all over the place’.
+It’s no wonder that as I began my business, I was ‘freaking out’ and resistant to all the feedback.
+Not only was I getting a lot more input than ever before, but I felt I needed to do something about every bit of feedback I received!

+But so much feedback was confusing and ‘all over the place.’
 Here’s a synopsis of feedback after one of my early workshops: “Talk faster… talk slower…program was just right…it went too slow… there was too much detail… not enough detail… this was fun… boring… so helpful…didn’t learn a thing…loved the nail exercise helped me…thought the nail exercise was dumb…I can’t believe how much my report revealed about me…I thought those reports were off…” What was I to make of all of this?
+Over time, I learned that I needed to balance my approach to feedback.

 Here's how I now respond to feedback when I'm reading it or getting it in person:

-• I express appreciation to the feedback-giver, whether I agree or disagree, with a statement something like this: “I really appreciate you sharing.
-Thank you for telling me this.
-It’s helpful.”
+• I express appreciation to the feedback-giver, whether I agree or disagree, with a statement something like this:

 1)